CryptoRodeo/issues-operator/README.md

 ## What This Tool Doesn't Do
 This tool won't:
-- Watch for issues in real time
+- Monitor cluster resources for errors
 - Generate issues automatically based on predefined rules
 - Close issues automatically for you